 Inpatients referred to us by Harrogate District Hospital with heart failure or arrhythmia (heart rhythm problems) are seen by a cardiac specialist nurse, who provides education and information.
 The nurse will refer the patient on to community-based services if appropriate.
 We also facilitate a heart failure exercise group for patients referred by the community heart failure specialist nurses.

 Referral to our service is via the cardiology consultants or a GP.

 All our patients are given a contact number and have easy access to telephone advice throughout the working week.
 We use evidence-based recovery pathways and provide an individualised plan of care for each patient, with a named nurse taking over all responsibility for each patient.
 Patients can self-refer back into the service after discharge should the need for more support arise.

 Patients who have attended Harrogate District Hospital but live outside of the local district will be seen in hospital by the Cardiac Nurse Team.
 They will then be referred to their local cardiac nurse specialists after discharge.

-Cardiac Rehabilitation Specialist Nurses: Karen Carroll and Tracy Patel
+Cardiac Rehabilitation Specialist Nurses: Karen Carroll, Tracy Patel, Carol Bagshaw and Chris Mander

-MINAP (Myocardial Ischaemia National Audit Project) Data Collection Officer and Administration: Anna Degruchy
+MINAP (Myocardial Ischaemia National Audit Project) Data Collection Officer and Administration: Michelle Culpin